FrancesCoronel/personal-website-v3/content/podcast/episode-format.md

 ### 1. Sharing your story

+**ACTION ITEM** Make a copy of [this Google Doc](http://bit.ly/tech-queens-podcast-template) and share your copy with me via LinkedIn with edit access.

+This Google Doc contains the intro template, pre-defined questions, mini-takeaway questions and the outro.

+You are more than welcome to edit this doc to your heart's desire since I want you to be in control of the conversation as well!

 #### Questions

 The questions I will ask will be something along the lines of this:

+> FYI, the Google Doc will always have the most updated list of these questions.

 - What’s your story?
 - What are you currently doing?